Food security in Africa: Crop choice, gender and children

 With support from the British Academy, Ralitza Dimova and Monnet Gbakou used rich survey data from the peak of the 2008 food crisis to explore the welfare implications of rising food prices.
 Ivory Coast is one of the largest international exporters of cash crops such as cocoa, and one of the largest importers of food crops like rice.

 The prediction was that household welfare would increase dramatically on account of doubling prices of internationally traded food commodities.
 Contrary to expectations, the authors not only found that rising food prices are beneficial for the poor, but crucially that cash crop production helped them alleviate the negative implications of a food price shock.
-The research attracted interest from the World Bank, and was featured in the following blog:
+The research attracted interest from the World Bank.

 Dimova, alongside Katharina Michaelowa, Subhashis Gangopadhyay and Anke Weber, explored choices made by farmers between food, cash crops and non-farm labour, and the effect of these choices on welfare in the event of a negative production shock.